West Ham - Leicester: How to watch, stream, injury news, odds, prediction

 Injury news

 West Ham are without influential midfielder Declan Rice who suffered a knee injury during the international break, so veteran Mark Noble is ready to step up.
 Rice joins Andriy Yarmolenko and Darren Randolph on the sidelines, while Angelo Ogbonna is battling back towards a return.
-The big question mark is Michail Antonio, who limped off in the first half of the win at Wolves.
-He will be doubtful for this game, so Jarrod Bowen is likely to come in.
+The big question mark is Michail Antonio, who limped off in the first half of the win at Wolves and Jarrod Bowen is likely to come in to replace him.

 Leicester are without Harvey Barnes at least until early May, while Caglar Soyuncu and Cengiz Under are both hoping to be available.
 Wes Morgan and James Justin remain out.